iotexproject/w3bstream/docs/RUN-LOCALLY.md

 ## Send testing data to the W3bstream instance

 W3bstream projects are currently placed inside the folder `test/project`.
 Each project file name is a unique ID for the project.
-And each project file is composed of a JSON object definition that includes the binary code of the proover, vm type, and other parameters.
+And each project file is composed of a JSON object definition that includes the binary code of the prover, vm type, and other parameters.

 The following example sends a message to an example project deployed on the W3bstream instance that makes use of a RISC0 prover, which has project ID 20000, please change the project ID to yours if necessary: